Wedding Insurance During Coronavirus

 Wedinsure is not currently taking any new policies.
 However, they are offering a free change of date so that your policy continues to remain in force for your revised wedding date if you wish to postpone.
 This is valid if your current date falls before 31 December 2020.
 All the terms, conditions and exclusions of your original policy will remain unchanged.

 Wedding Plan is not currently taking any new policies.
 If you are an existing customer, your policy will continue to remain in force and is unchanged.
-If your wedding date is in July, August, or September 2020, then you can change the wedding date on your policy, as long as your new wedding date falls within 24 months of your original wedding date.
+You can change the wedding date on your policy and cover will be provided under the same terms and conditions.
+This does not provide cover for cancellation or rearrangement of your wedding relating to restrictions imposed by the government.
+The new wedding date must be within 24 months from your original wedding date.
+Also, your reception must take place within 21 days of your wedding ceremony.
+The change is also subject to a small additional premium.

 John Lewis is not currently taking any new policies.
 If you already have a policy, it remains in place unchanged.
 If your venue and other key suppliers are able to postpone and offer you a new date without you incurring additional cost, John Lewis advises you to arrange the new date with your venue and suppliers, then promptly inform them of the revised date.

 Debenhams is not currently taking any new policies.
 If you are an existing customer, your policy will continue to remain in force and is unchanged.
-If your wedding date is in July, August, or September 2020, then you can change the wedding date on your policy, as long as your new wedding date falls within 24 months of your original wedding date.
+You can change the wedding date on your policy and cover will be provided under the same terms and conditions.
+This does not provide cover for cancellation or rearrangement of your wedding relating to restrictions imposed by the government.
+The new wedding date must be within 24 months from your original wedding date.
+Also, your reception must take place within 21 days of your wedding ceremony.
+The change is also subject to a small additional premium.

 Cover My Wedding is currently accepting new policy applications.
 However, these new policies will not cover claims resulting from coronavirus.
 We are unable to recommend this company at this stage as we have been unable to speak to anyone there regarding their policies.